cabrel92/demo-k8s-mini/README.md

 To change configuration settings (i.e. number of worker nodes), edit the Vagrantfile as necessary.
 Options include:

-- Using VirtualBox or QEMU for virtualization.
-- Using Rook or MinIO as an S3-storage backend
+- Asymmetrical storage
-- Memory for machines
+- Memory used for VMs by category
+- Disabling CNI or Ingress controller install

 ## Cluster Features

+- Uses the private subnet `192.168.56.0/24` for nodes and `10.244.0.0/16` for pods
 - Calico as a CNI
 - NGINX Ingress controller
 - Minimal other installs to let you perform your own installs!